Skip to content

 • TREEMAPS AND SUNBURST

 Treemaps and sunburst charts are also valuable for visualizing hierarchical structures within the knowledge graph.
-These techniques help to uncover patterns, clusters, and outliers within the data, enabling businesses to gain deeper insights and make data-driven decisions.
+These techniques help uncover patterns, clusters, and outliers within the data, enabling businesses to gain deeper insights and make data-driven decisions.
 These charts are suitable for knowledge graphs with hierarchical or nested data structures, targeting audiences of both technical and non-technical stakeholders.
 They offer insights into the distribution, proportions, and relationships within the graph.

 treemap example